 </resource>

-Our target/class/hello.txt after calling
+Our target/classes/hello.txt after calling

 mvn resources:resources